 Why is Mindfulness Important?

 Now that we’ve answered the question, what is mindfulness?
-Let’s uncover why it’s important.
+Let’s uncover why mindfulness is important.

 Mindfulness is important because, without it, most of us spend our lives on autopilot—lost in thought, daydreaming, or just going through the motions.